Yuzu koshō is a Japanese hot sauce that originated in Kyushu, Japan. It is a fermented paste made from chili peppers, yuzu citrus peel, and salt.

 Before opening the package, it can be stored in a cool dark place for up to a year.

 After opening, keep it in the refrigerator for up to 2 months and in the freezer for up to 1.5 years.
-As it’s high in salt, it won’t spoil easily.
+As it’s high in salt, it won’t spoil quickly.